sporeball/ABCO-1/assembler/README.md

 you can then assemble any correctly written program like so:

 ```
-node assembler.js prog.txt
+node assembler.js prog.abcout
 ```

-this will create a file named `rom.bin`, suitable for use with the [simulator](https://github.com/sporeball/ABCO-1/tree/master/simulator) and, eventually, the actual hardware.
+this will create a file named `rom.bin`, suitable for use with both the [simulator](https://github.com/sporeball/ABCO-1/tree/master/simulator) and the actual hardware.

-note that the assembler **currently only accepts text files.** this may change in the future.